 Face sentiment detection for product placement

 LIDAR works by rapidly firing lasers (up to 900,000 times per second) on an area and measuring the time for the light to bounce off that area and travel back to the source.
-This millions of points would create, in aggregate a digital mapping of the environment.
+These millions of points would create a digital mapping of the environment.

-Generally, LIDAR is used by autonomous vehicles to navigate environments but at the 2017 NRF show, Google demonstrated that it could be useful in other fields like retail.
+Generally, LIDAR is used by autonomous vehicles to navigate environments.
+Nonetheless, at the 2017 NRF show, Google demonstrated that it could be useful in other fields like retail.

 3D try before purchase